 Exploring Long Beach

-Along the beach there were also a lot of great spots with amazing pizza at Mr Wee, and fire dancers performing every night outside one of the bars on the beach.
-Away from the strip mall along the main road, Long beach was pretty cool.
+Along the beach, there were also a lot of great spots with amazing pizza at Mr Wee, and fire dancers performing every night outside one of the bars on the beach.
+Away from the strip mall along the main road, Long Beach was pretty cool.

 Visiting the Rescue Animals at Lanta Animal Welfare

-If you arrive early in the morning you can take one of the dogs for a walk but as it was the afternoon, we just hung out with some of the dogs in their kennels instead.
+If you arrive early in the morning you can take one of the dogs for a walk but as it was the afternoon, I just hung out with some of the dogs in their kennels instead.
 Then we got to meet some gorgeous puppies.

-Despite the crazy puppy fight, I’m so glad I visited Lanta Animal Welfare, and would definitely go early next time to walk the dogs as well.
+I’m so glad I visited Lanta Animal Welfare, and would definitely go early next time to walk the dogs as well.

 Celebrating Loy Krathong at Lanta Old Town

-To pay respects to the goddess of water, people gather to release lotus shaped boats, decorated with candles, incense and flowers, into bodies of water.
+To pay respects to the goddess of water, people gather to release lotus-shaped boats, decorated with candles, incense, and flowers, into bodies of water.

 We arrived early to check out the Old Town.
-There is a long wharf where fishermen and tour boats depart from and a short main street filled with 100-200 year old teak buildings, some on stilts over the water.
+There is a long wharf where fishermen and tour boats depart from and a short main street filled with 100-200-year-old teak buildings, some on stilts over the water.